 - A dark or empty area appearing in the center of vision

 There are two kinds of macular degeneration: “wet” and “dry.”
 The “wet” form can be treated in its early stages.
+The “dry” type of macular degeneration is typically more prevalent, though there is not currently a treatment to slow or stop the progression of advanced dry AMD.

 Prescription medicine for the treatment of patients with wet age-related macular degeneration (AMD) is also available, and may include: